chiefbiiko/fs-plug/readme.md

 The callback has the signature `onconsumer(err, mypath)` and will be called every time a file or directory has been supplied to a consumer.

-### `plug.consume(port, host, type, filepath, mypath, callback)`
+### `plug.consume(conf, callback)`

-Consume from another plug. `type` must be either `file` or `directory`. `filepath` is the absolute filepath of the requested resource on the serving machine. `mypath` is the filepath to which the requested resource will be written on the requesting machine.
+Consume from another plug.
+Provide `conf.port` and `conf.host` to address the peer. `conf.type` must be either `'file'` or `'directory'`. `conf.remotePath` is the absolute filepath of the requested resource on the serving machine. `conf.localPath` is the filepath to which the requested resource will be written on the requesting machine.
 The callback will be called once the resource has been consumed.

 ### `plug.whitelist(filepath)`